habibir7/BE-hirejob/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Contributions that make the open source community the best place to learn and create.
+Every contribution you make is valuable.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b your/branch`)